omerwe/S-PCGC/README.md

 7. We highly recommend that you provide external estimates of SNP frequencies to pcgc_sumstats_creator.py via the flag `--frqfile`, based on a reference panel.
 This can prevent bias arising due to the fact that cases are over-enriched in case-control studies, which could bias the MAF estimates and the heritability estimates.

 8. S-PCGC can handle huge datasets by loading only small subsets of the data at each time, using the [pandas-plink](https://github.com/limix/pandas-plink) package.
-The script `pcgc_sumstats_creator.py` has a parameter called `--chunk-size` which controls the total number of SNPs that can be loaded into memory at once (accounting for sample size).
-The default value is 50M, but you may wish to tweak this value depending on your machine's capabilities.
+The script `pcgc_sumstats_creator.py` has a parameter called `--chunk-size` which controls the number of SNPs that can be loaded into memory at once.
+The default value is (50M divided by sample size), but you may wish to tweak this value based on your machine's capabilities.